mchales/llm-coding-eval/human-eval/README.md

 ## Building the Docker Image

-To build the Docker image for this project, navigate to the root directory of the project where the Dockerfile is located and run the following command:
+To build the Docker image for this project, navigate to the human-eval directory of the project where the Dockerfile is located and run the following command:

 ```bash
 docker build -t human-eval-app .